SidneyTing/producer-consumer/README.md

     /2/
     /3/
     /4/
-    /5/
 ```

 4. On the **Consumer**, machine run: ```java Consumer```.
     - Visit ```http://localhost:8080/``` to view the browser-based GUI.
 5. To begin uploading, on the **Producer** machine, run: ```java Producer <consumer-ip-address>```.
-    - All videos are saved in the `saved` folder of the **Consumer** machine.
+    - All videos are stored in the `saved` folder of the **Consumer** machine.
 These are also viewable on the browser.

 ## Configurations (in config.txt)
 ```
 Coming soon...
 ```

-NOTE: Ensure that config.txt is in the same directory as the source code.
+NOTE: Ensure that config.txt is in the root directory.